rjkviegas/course/goals/README.md

 **This being said, there are a few rules that we ask you to follow while you are on the course, to create the best learning environment:**

-* Attend Makers’ premises *full time*, unless agreed otherwise with a coach.
+* Attend the course *full time* (that means being on the premises if onsite, or being connected on slack if remote) unless agreed otherwise with a coach.

-* Take part in the projects and assignments of the course, including team projects.
+* Take part in the projects and assignments of the course, including pairing and team projects.

 * Work towards the goals of the course as outlined by the coaching team.
 See the [course level goals here](https://github.com/makersacademy/course/blob/master/goals/course_goals.md).

 * Frequently seek feedback on your work in order to achieve a professional standard.

-_Please note that not respecting these may void your job offer guarantee.
-Read more: [Job offer guarantee: Terms & Conditions - Makers Academy](https://makers.tech/job-offer-guarantee-terms/)_

-#### What should I do if something comes up and I an unable to come onsite for a day/half-day
+#### What should I do if something comes up and I an unable to attend for a day/half-day

-* As soon as you know you won't be able to be in, send a message to a coach. ` Hi, I am unable to come in <today/tomorrow/date>, because of <X>.`
+* As soon as you know you won't be able to attend, send a message to a coach. ` Hi, I am unable to come in <today/tomorrow/date>, because of <X>.`

 * On the day, send a message on your cohort channel, with a `@` mention to your pair for the day (if pairs have been released).

-#### What should I do if something comes up and I an unable to come onsite for more than a day
+#### What should I do if something comes up and I an unable to attend the course for more than a day

-* As soon as you know you won't be able to be in, send a message to a coach.
+* As soon as you know you won't be able to attend, send a message to a coach.
 We'll have a discussion about the best strategy for you to stay on track with your learning.

 ## What are coaches' responsibilities?
 So what's our job?